Overview ContextBolt SEO guide

 Does it remember what I have researched before?

 Yes.
 Every lookup is kept on your account, and when you ask about the same keyword or domain again your agent's answer starts with what has changed since last time.
 You can also ask "what have I researched?" or tell the agent to pin a finding.
-The memory tools are free and do not draw from your monthly lookups.
+Memory is free and does not draw from your monthly lookups.

 What is the seo-findings folder?

 When you connect ContextBolt SEO in Claude Code, Cursor or another client with file access, every lookup also saves to a ./seo-findings/ folder in your project as markdown.
 One file per keyword or domain you research, plus an INDEX.
-You can search it, commit it to git, or open it in Obsidian. claude.ai web users still get the same research through the memory tools; the files just do not appear on disk.
+You can search it, commit it to git, or open it in Obsidian. claude.ai web users still get the same recalled research; the files just do not appear on disk.

 What happens if I hit the limit mid-task?